 There is a Chlamydia test in the form of urine analysis, which can be done either at the doctor‘s or at home.
 This test is for the most common bacterium, Chlamydia Trachomatis.

 The treatment of chlamydia is with antibiotics.
 In this case, antibiotics are very effective, and in general heal about 95% of all infections.
 At Apomeds we offer the following antibiotics:

 Both antibiotics have to be prescribed.
 On Apomeds you can have a prescription issued via online diagnosis by EU doctors.
 This will then be processed by the mail order pharmacy, and you will receive the drug within 48 hours.

 How is Chlamydia cured?

 As a rule, an antibiotic is administered, which prevents these types of bacteria from growing, and combats them.
 The usual chlamydia antibiotics are either azithromycin or doxycycline.
-These drugs work fast and eliminate the bacteria.
+These drugs work fast and eliminate bacteria.
 Make sure, however, to take them regularly.

 Buy drugs for Chlamydia online

 If you have already received a positive test for chlamydia and need the appropriate antibiotics for treatment, you can easily get a prescription online at Apomeds.
 Simply complete our online questionnaire, which is checked by experienced doctors and processed by the mail-order pharmacy.
-The drug is delivered to your home, discreetly and safely, within 48 hours.
+The drug is delivered to your home, discreetly and safely, within 24 to 48 hours.